ManlyThe Locals' Guide

 $$$

 Wood-fired pizzas, Sydney rock oysters and harbourside Aperols on the Wharf.
-The 5pm sunset bookings disappear three weeks out — set a reminder.
+The 5pm sunset bookings disappear three weeks out, so set a reminder.

 Visit website